mParticle/docs/src/pages/guides/platform-guide/troubleshooting/index.md

 * Server-to-server
   If server-to-server data is being sent in with a duplicate, batch, or source request ID, that data won't be forwarded.

-Use the following techniques to find the cause of the data discrepency.
+Use the following techniques to find the cause of the data discrepancy.

 ### Events Fail to Arrive in mParticle (Input)